Monster Making Tips

 - Trim any threads or rough edges if/as needed, and enjoy!

-*Note: This is why we positioned the hair just higher than the head.
+We positioned the hair just higher than the head.
 Fleece is non-fray, so the raw edges don’t need to be turned inwards.
 My heavy duty materials were pretty tough for sewing when doubled over with the extra layers.
-I was worried about it being too thick with the addition of the fabric and fleece, especially at the corners of the head.
-This proved much easier.
+I was worried about it being too thick with the addition of the fabric and fleece, especially at the corners where seams meet.
+Finishing with the exposed fleece edge was much easier.
 You can, of course, flip these edges inwards instead, if you wish.
+If you’re sewing thick materials, make sure your sewing machine can safely manage the bulk.

 The boys have been having tons of fun with Frankenstein.
 Thus far, he’s holding up pretty well (very tough fabric!), but I suspect his neck bolts will be their first victims.
 However, with the way that Frankenstein was assembled, the monster face itself will still be sturdy (or easily repaired) without them, if and when that time comes.
 At least until Humphrey the Ripper eventually manages to vanquish the monster itself in an explosion of stuffing!